handley-lab/anesthetic/README.rst

 - `MontePython <http://baudren.github.io/montepython.html>`__
 - `pygtc <https://pygtc.readthedocs.io/en/latest/>`__

 Why create another one?
-In general, any user of software will find that there is some functionality that in their opinion is severely lacking.
-In my case this was primarily:
+In general, any dedicated user of software will find that there is some functionality that in their use case is lacking, and the designs of previous codes make such an extensions challenging.
+In my case this was:

 1. For large numbers of samples, kernel density estimation is slow, or inaccurate.
 There are now better state-of-the-art kernel density estimators, such as `fastKDE <https://pypi.org/project/fastkde/>`__, which ameliorate many of these difficulties.